 LH: The Foreign Service will teach you.
 But I learned Kiswahili at the University of Illinois.
 That was the language I tested out of at the American University School of International Service.

 LH: While serving my country I hope to learn something new every day from my colleagues, from the culture, from my position.
 I want to build mutual understanding between my country and the country in which I’ll be serving.
 I want to build a more prosperous world and new bridges between nations.

 Your parents must be proud of you.

 LH: They’re super proud, though my mother is a little concerned.
 U.S. diplomats can serve in dangerous places.

 LH: (Laughs) That’s true.

-Register now for the Black Men XCEL Summit and join us for a great party and celebration of black men!
+Register now for the Black Men XCEL Summit and join us for a great celebration of black men!